gterai/RidgeR/README.md

 docker run -it --rm  -v [data directory]:/qrna/data qrna:0 ./QRNAstruct_single.pl [Alpha] [nCPU] --SHAPE
 ```

 By this command, our program calculates the position-specific structural features considering the reactivity data in the probing.txt file and optimizes regression parameters based in the structural features.
 We adopted the approach proposed by [1] to incorporate probing data.
 Briefly, the reactivity value of each base is converted to the pseudo-free energy and incorporated into the calculation of the position-speficic features.
-The pseudo-free energy is applied twice to internal base pairs, and once to edge base pairs as in [1].
+The pseudo-free energy is applied twice to internal base pairs, and once to edge base pairs.
+The --SHAPEslope and --SHAPEintercept option adjust the parameters used to convert the reactivity value to pseudo-free nergy (see [1] for details).